Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Throughput and Delay

-To study the throughput-delay tradeoff of the content-centric wireless network, we use a multi-hop, TDM, cellular transmission scheme~\cite{elgamal} combined with a caching allocation scheme.
-The unit torus is divided into square cells, each with area $a(n)$.\footnote{We ignore the imperfection of the square cells as well as edge effects due to $1/a(n)$ not being a perfect square.} We use the following sequence of lemmas to construct the transmission and caching scheme yielding the main throughput-delay tradeoff result.
+Recall from Section II that for each $m$, there are $X_m$ holders distributed uniformly and independently in the network area.
+Furthermore, the sets of holders are chosen independently across different contents.
+To analyze the throughput and delay scaling of the content-centric wireless network, we combine this caching allocation scheme with an achievable multi-hop, TDM, cellular transmission scheme~\cite{elgamal}.
+In this scheme, the unit torus is divided into square cells, each with area $a(n)$.\footnote{We ignore the imperfection of the square cells as well as edge effects due to $1/a(n)$ not being a perfect square.} We use the following sequence of lemmas to construct the transmission and caching scheme yielding the main throughput and delay scaling result.

 The following lemma from~\cite{elgamal} shows that with an appropriately chosen cell area $a(n)$, each cell has at least one node w.h.p., so that multi-hop relaying of packets through adjacent cells is possible. \begin{lemma}\cite{elgamal} If $a(n)\geq 2 \log n/n$, then each cell has at least one node w.h.p.. \end{lemma} For $a(n)$ satisfying Lemma~\ref{lemma1}, we set the transmission radius to be $r(n) = \sqrt{8 a(n)}$.
 This allows each node to transmit to nodes within its cell and to the 8 neighboring cells.
 It is then clear that multi-hop packet relaying through adjacent cells can take place w.h.p.